yugabyte/yugabyte-db/docs/content/v1.0/architecture/concepts/replication.md

 ## Strong write consistency

-Replication of data in Yugabyte DB is achieved at the level of tablets, using **tablet-peers**.
+Replication of data in YugabyteDB is achieved at the level of tablets, using **tablet-peers**.
 Each tablet comprises of a set of tablet-peers - each of which stores one copy of the data belonging to the tablet.
 There are as many tablet-peers for a tablet as the replication factor, and they form a Raft group.
 The tablet-peers are hosted on different nodes to allow data redundancy on node